 The Tennessee State Museum’s array of permanent exhibits and traveling installations focuses squarely on frontier history, with hundreds of pieces exploring everything from the first Tennesseans to the Age of Jackson to the Antebellum era.
 Take in this slice of the South for free — admission includes access to the Military Museum branch — and you can pop on over to the State Capitol for a guided tour, too.

 Texas: Gruene Hall

 You might have heard the expression, “dance like no one’s watching,” but if you’re at the oldest dance hall in Texas, you can very often dance like no one’s paying.
-At Gruene Hall in New Braunfels, Texas, weekend shows and drinks come at a cost, but weekday shows are free.
+At Gruene Hall in New Braunfels, Texas, snacks, and drinks come at a cost, but you can find a handful of weekly shows for free.
 So dance your heart out like it’s 1878, the year Gruene Hall was built.

 Utah: Utah Olympic Park